UrielCohen456/argocd-executor-plugin/README.md

 <!-- This is an auto-generated file.
 DO NOT EDIT -->
-# argocd

-* Needs: >= v3.3
-* Image: python:alpine
+# Argo Workflows Argocd Executor Plugin

-This is an ArgoCD plugin that allows you to interact with an argocd instance of your choice
+This is an ArgoCD plugin that allows you to interact with an argocd instance of your choice.
+This is meant to be easily available and to be used in your ci/cd needs.

-Example:
+## Example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1